EdwinVW/dapr-traffic-control/README.md

 ## Run the application in Dapr self-hosted mode

 In self-hosted mode everything will run on your local machine.
 To prevent port-collisions, all services listen on a different HTTP port.
-When running the services with Dapr, you need additional ports voor HTTP and gRPC communication with the sidecars.
+When running the services with Dapr, you need additional ports for HTTP and gRPC communication with the sidecars.
 By default these ports are `3500` and `50001`.
 But to prevent confusion, you'll use totally different port numbers in the assignments.
 The services will use the following ports:

 | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
 | -------------------------- | ---------------- | ---------------------- | ---------------------- |